makkus/freckles_website/pages/02.blog/how-to-manage-your-dotfiles-with-freckles/item.md

 ## *freckelize*

 `freckelize`'s main goal is to support a data-centric environment management approach to your working environment.
-It supports plugins, so-called 'adapters', which help prepare an environment for certain type of data.
+It supports plugins, so-called 'adapters', which help prepare an environment for certain types of data.
 One such type of data is a dotfiles folder laid out in the way described below (the adapter is aptly named 'dotfiles' of course).

 ### checking out your dotfiles repo, and 'stowing' your config